nilufrmw/tmp/README.md

 You can think `struct` as something used for grouping related data together.

 let's represent a point in 2D in code.
-A point consists of 2 co-ordinates `x` and `y`. (integer co-ordinates for now)
+A point consists of 2 co-ordinates (assumption: all rectangles we are working with is parallel to co-ordinate axes) `x` and `y`. (integer co-ordinates for now)

 ```c
 struct Point {